tvdk-sudoku/Year11Notes/content/AEENG - Notes.md

 - Genres have rules

 #### Knox's 10 Rules
-- Known criminal
+1. Known criminal
-- Nothing supernatural
+2. Nothing supernatural
-- Secrete passages?
+3. Secrete passages?
-- No new poisons/tech
+4. No new poisons/tech
-- SIGH
+5. SIGH
-- Careful with accidents and intuition
+6. Careful with accidents and intuition
-- The detective himself must not commit the crime
+7. The detective himself must not commit the crime
-- The detective is bound to declare any
+8. The detective is bound to declare any clues which he may discover
+9. Thick Watson
+10. No twins plz